-In following section firstly the history of the innovation and extension of these dwellings which mentioned above briefly, will be explain thoroughly and Beside the explanation of the features of the primary and extended shelters their seismic performances will be discussed.
-The paper specifically focuses on their seismic responses based on their configuration tries to underestimate the rate of these shelters successes in comparison to other geometrical shapes with same materials.
+The following sections will explain the history of this innovation as seismic resistant local structure and the extensions of the primay ones.
+The paper specifically focuses on the seismic responses based on their configuration and tries to estimate the rate of success for these shelters in comparison to other geometrical shapes with same materials.

 The process of earthquake proof dwellings innovation in Quchan

 On the 23rd December 1871, Quchan was stricken by an intensive earthquake (7.1 M) [4].
-Almost all the local houses built with masonry walls and flat timbers composite roofs (Fig. 1) were destroyed completely [1].while reconstruction of the buildings based on traditional methods were in progress, because of the frequency of aftershocks at least up to 2 years later, particularly the strong 7.0 M shock of 6th January 1872 [4], people preferred to live inside tents rather than their own houses.
+Almost all the local houses built with masonry walls and flat timbers composite roofs (Fig. 1) were destroyed completely [1].Reconstruction of the buildings based on traditional methods was begun soon aftermath.
+However, the frequency of aftershocks at least up to 2 years later, particularly the strong 7.0 M shock of 6th January 1872 [4], forced people to live inside tents as they were more safe shelters.
 Use of Turkmen and Kurdish tents was reported after the successive earthquakes of these years [5].

-McGregor in 1875 described a new kind of structure innovated by local people to be used as a shelter in front of sever climatic condition of the region [6].
-These shelters are relatively looking like tent A shape (Fig. 2) as Yate (1894) resembled them as wigwams [7].
-These new constructions had no wall and seem to be gable roofs located on the earth.
+McGregor in 1875 described a new kind of structure innovated by local people to be used as a shelter against severe climatic condition of the region [6].
+These shelters are relatively looking like tent, a shape (Fig. 2) as Yate (1894) resembled them as wigwams [7].
+These new constructions had no wall and seemed to be gable roofs located on the earth.
 People were erecting old timbers pulled out of ruins against the ridge pole and then plastered them with bushes and mud [5].
-More detailed features of these shelters beside the process of their extension during next years will be described later.
+More detailed features of these shelters beside the process of their extension during next years will be described in section 3.

-While it is unclear even if these huts were initially designed as an earthquake proof building or their acceptable seismic responses later became clear, McGregor mentioned the faith of people on these structures against earthquakes in 1875, before the chance of being tested during destructive earthquakes of 1893 and 95 [5].
-The seismic behavior of these huts will be discussed later.
+While it is unclear even if these huts were initially designed as an earthquake proof building or their acceptable seismic responses revealed later, McGregor mentioned about the faith of people on these structures against earthquakes in 1875, before the chance of being tested during destructive earthquakes of 1893 and 95 [5].
+The seismic behavior of these huts will be discussed in section 3.

-After the destructive shock of the 17th November 1893 the town which was rebuilt after 1871 earthquake destroyed utterly.
+The destructive shock of the 17th of November 1893 destroyed utterly the rebuilt town after 1871 earthquake.
 The traditional method of construction of the local houses failed again [1].
 The public structures which mostly constructed in arched shape roofs also collapsed widely [8].

 Wooden huts were of the rare structures remained intact after shocks [1].
-This proper performance caused wide use of these structures after the earthquake as safe shelters.
-Rapid construction, high capability of sheltering against the sever climate rather than tents, and the earthquake proof feature made these shelters the common place emergency housings.
+This proper performance resulted in the wide use of these structures after the earthquake as safe shelters.
+Rapid construction, high capability of sheltering against the severe climate, and the earthquake proof feature made these shelters the common emergency housings.
 Use of these cottages as a post-earthquake shelter became a costume for at least 40 years later.
 Yate during visiting Quchan in December of 1894 mentioned that about 10000 people who were survived after the earthquake inhabited in these shelters [7].
 During this time the planning of the relocation of the town were also in progress [9].

 After the 3rd strong shock of 17th January of 1895 a few amounts of the people which refused to leave their town started to extend these shelters to suit them for long term life (Fig. 3).
-Pumpelly in 1904 described this extension which enabled the shanties to encompass 3 separated rooms [11].
+Pumpelly in 1904 described this extension which enabled the shelters to encompass 3 separated rooms [11].